DishaSharma2005/Cipher_Crypt/README.md

       - Provide the correct key.
       - There are only 3 attempts to decrypt the file.
       - If the correct key is not provided within these attempts, the decryption will fail, and the application will lock further attempts.
+      - User can choose to re-enter key on choosing yes.

 # Technologies Used